1573-1936; bulk: 1573-1830

 Four of these documents are described by Hart in the Proceedings of the Massachusetts Historical Society, Vol. 61 (1928), pp. 181-183.
-One dating from 1573 was signed by the King Philip II of Spain.
+One dating from 1573 was signed by King Philip II of Spain.
 Another (1590) refers to specifications for building galleons.
-A third, dated Portobello, 1679, refers to problems in Panama and a fourth, (1680), is a draft regarding a candidate for captain of a proprietary company to hold an interest in the Spanish silver galleons.
-Another document was a love letter (1822) from Simón Bolívar to Bernardina Ibañez but Hart later presented the original to a friend.
+A third, dated Portobello, 1679, refers to problems in Panama, and a fourth (1680) is a draft regarding a candidate for captain of a proprietary company to hold an interest in the Spanish silver galleons.
+Another document was a love letter (1822) from Simón Bolívar to Bernardina Ibañez, but Hart gave the original to a friend.
 Hart made a bound presentation copy for each of these documents consisting of a photostat and its translation.
-There are three other Spanish documents: a limpieza de sangre document for a vecino of Cartagena dated 1666; one signed by the King Charles IV (1804) regarding the San Lázaro Hospital in Cuba; and one signed by Francisco de Paula Santander in 1826 referring to Colombia's foreign debt payments.
+There are three other Spanish documents: a limpieza de sangre document for a vecino of Cartagena, dated 1666; one signed by King Charles IV (1804) regarding the San Lázaro Hospital in Cuba; and one signed by Francisco de Paula Santander in 1826 referring to Colombia's foreign debt payments.

 V. Siege of Havana, 1762-1765

-Arranged by source (Spanish then British) and chronologically within each source.
+Arranged by source (Spanish then British), then chronologically.